imperviousinc/beacon-ios/Docs/BUILDING.md

 As of [Bug 1182620](https://bugzilla.mozilla.org/show_bug.cgi?id=1182620) we do not run the SQLCipher 'amalgamation' phase anymore.
 Instead we have simply included generated copies of `sqlite3.c`, `sqlite3.h` and `sqlite3ext.h` in the project.
 This works around problems where the amalgamation phase did not work for production builds.
 It also speeds up things.

 To update to a newer version of SQLCipher: check out the original SQLCipher project and build it.
-Do not copy the project or anything in the Firefox project.
+Do not copy the project or anything in the Beacon project.
 Just follow their instructions.
-Then copy the above three `.c` and `.h` files back into the Firefox project.
+Then copy the above three `.c` and `.h` files back into the Beacon project.
 Also update the `README`, `VERION` and `CHANGELOG` files from the original distribution so that we know what version we have included.

 Building involves: